ansible/ansible-collection-memsource/roles/post_translation/README.md

       -e downstream_repo_url="test_repo/test"
       -e project_name="MEMSOURCE TRANSLATION PROJECT V2.1"
     ```

-    or
+    or \

-    Another way of providing vars using command-line can be using a separate yml file (e.g. extra_vars.yml, template is available on root path).
+    Another way of providing vars using command-line can be using a separate yml file (e.g. extra_vars.yml, template is available on root path) \
     ```ansible-playbook playbooks/pull.yml -e @extra_vars.yml```

 2. A pull request will be generated in the upstream repository for merging the translated strings